navarq/GettingAndCleaningDataProject/README.md

 ### run_analysis Function

 The run_analysis function uses the readset function to read the raw data files, depending on the name of the datasets.
+Run analysis creates a new directory for the data called data.
+The function downloads the data from the online source given above to a file named getdata.zip located in this directory and outputs the date.
+The function extracts this data within a "data" directory.

 The function reads the activity names file activity_labels.
 The function reads the features.txt that lists the names of the X labels.
 A number of filters are run on these names as they would not be ideal.
 Commas "," are removed, as these would convert to dots ".".
 The names are changed into lower case.
 Hyphens are removed, as these too would convert to dots.
 Next open and close brackets are also removed as these too would be converted to dots.
 Next the datasets are read using the datasets functions.